Virtues: Faith, Hope & Love

 Introduction

 Faith, hope, and love are the primary virtues of the Christian life.
 To follow Jesus is to trust in God, to know that he has a promising future for us (Jer.
 29:11), and to cherish him and those around us.
-In his first letter to the Corinthian church, Paul of Tarsus wrote:
+In his first letter to the Corinthian church, the apostle Paul writes:

 Virtue 1: Faith

-When the author of Hebrew said, "Now faith is confidence in what we hope for and assurance about what we do not see" (Heb.
+When the author of Hebrews wrote, "Now faith is confidence in what we hope for and assurance about what we do not see" (Heb.
 11:1), he used the Greek noun hupostasis (G5287).
-The early church later used this word to describe the "hypostatic union" of the Father, the Son, and the Holy Spirit in the Trinity.
-In Hebrews, the author defined faith in God as a substantial underlying reality in which we may confide and believe.
-He followed up by warning, "And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him" (Heb.
+Later, early church leaders used this word in a different way to describe the hypostatic unity of Jesus' divine and human natures.
+In Hebrews, the author uses hupostasis to show that faith rests on a solid and trustworthy reality.
+He strengthens this point when he writes, "And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him" (Heb.
 11:6).
-In other words, God requires us to have faith to receive salvation.
+In short, God calls us to live by faith so that we may receive the salvation he offers.

-There is no "secret Christian" whose beliefs are only known to God because faith is a public confession that God exists and that he is just.
-This fact inspired the Danish philosopher Søren Kierkegaard (1813–1855) to realize:
+There is no secret Christian whose beliefs exist only in God's sight, because faith is a public confession that God exists and that he is just.
+This existential truth inspired Søren Kierkegaard (1813–1855) to observe:

 Virtue 2: Hope

 In biblical Greek, the word for "hope" is elpis (G1680).
-Paul taught, "Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
+Paul teaches, "Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame, because God's love has been poured out into our hearts through the Holy Spirit, who has been given to us" (Rom.
 5:3–5).
-Even when we suffer, and things are not going well, we endure these trials because we have hope.
-Jesus promised, "but the one who stands firm to the end will be saved" (Matt.
+Even when we face hardship, we endure trials because we have hope.
+Jesus promises us, "But the one who stands firm to the end will be saved" (Matt.
 24:13).

-The apostle Peter wrote, "But in your hearts revere Christ as Lord.
-Always be prepared to give an answer [apologia; G627, "verbal defense in court"] to everyone who asks you to give the reason for the hope that you have" (1 Pet.
+The apostle Peter writes, "But in your hearts revere Christ as Lord.
+Always be prepared to give an answer [apologia, G627, "verbal defense in court"] to everyone who asks you to give the reason for the hope that you have" (1 Pet.
 3:15).
-In a world where unbelieving people view skepticism, cynicism, and despair as marks of intelligence, we Christians must defend our hope in Jesus.
-However, this is not just the apologetic defense of Christianity as the highest truth but also our confidence in a bright future.
-We hope for salvation from death and resurrection in the life to come through Jesus our Lord and Messiah (1 Cor.
+In a world where unbelievers often treat skepticism, cynicism, and despair as signs of intelligence, we Christians must actively defend our hope in Jesus.
+This hope is more than an apologetic defense of Christianity as the highest truth—it is our confident expectation of a bright future.
+We hope for salvation from death and resurrection through Jesus, our Lord and Messiah (1 Cor.
 15).
-Some people feel tempted to see the end times as darkness and the end of the world.
-However, it is the dawn of God's kingdom made complete in faith, hope, and steadfast love.
-Often, we say "I hope" synonymously with "I wish."
-For us, hope is eschatological, anticipating the end of things both now and not yet.
+Some may see the end times as darkness or the end of the world, but we know they mark the dawn of God's kingdom, fulfilled in faith, hope, and steadfast love.
+Unlike ordinary wishes, Christian hope is eschatological, looking forward to the ultimate completion of God's plan, both now and in the future.

 Virtue 3: Love

-When a scholar asked Jesus which commandment is the greatest, he answered:
+When a legal scholar asked Jesus which commandment is the greatest, he answered:

 The most important one is this: "Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength."
 The second is this: "Love your neighbor as yourself."
 There is no commandment greater than these (Mark 12:29–31).

-The New Testament writers all used two different words for "love."
-The first, agapē (G26; verb form is agapaō; G25), refers to a steadfast relationship based on empathy and compassion.
+The New Testament writers all use two different words for "love."
+The first, agapē (G26; the verb form is agapaō, G25), refers to a steadfast relationship founded on empathy and compassion.
 Many church leaders mistakenly interpret agapē to mean "unconditional love."
 However, God does set conditions for us to be right with him.
-Jesus himself said, "If you love me [agapate], keep my commands" (John 14:15).
-Even the well-known evangelism verse John 3:16 ("For God so loved [ēgapēsen] the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life") belongs to a more significant passage that includes conditions of belief and correct behavior (John 3:18–21).
-Likewise, the evangelist John said, "Dear friends, let us love one another, for love comes from God.
-Everyone who loves has been born of God and knows God.
-Whoever does not love does not know God, because God is love" (1 John 4:7–8).
-He also clearly defined a "child of God" this way: "This is how we know who the children of God are and who the children of the devil are: Anyone who does not do what is right is not God's child, nor is anyone who does not love their brother and sister" (1 John 3:10).
-Warning: If a church leader tells you that everyone is a child of God, they are a false teacher (see "Narcissism & False Teachers").
-This claim is a significant detour that modern Christendom takes from genuine first-century faith.
+Jesus himself says, "If you love me [agapate], keep my commands" (John 14:15).
+Even the well-known evangelism verse, John 3:16 ("For God so loved [ēgapēsen] the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life"), belongs to a more significant passage that includes conditions of belief and correct behavior (John 3:18–21).

-Whenever the New Testament writers referred to God's love, they chose agapē to encompass his divine attributes.
-However, they used philia (5373; verb form is phileō; G5368) when alluding to friendship.
-For example, if we compare John 15:13 ("Greater love has no one than this: to lay down one's life for one's friends") with John 11:3 ("Lord, the one you love is sick"), we see this.
-Though philia seems to have a positive connotation about love between friends, it is imperfect and falls short of God's long-suffering kindness.
-Luke of Antioch used phileō to describe how the Pharisees "loved" their long robes and respectful greetings (Luke 20:46).
-John Mark chose phileō to represent the kiss Judas Iscariot used to betray Jesus (Mark 14:44).
+Whenever the New Testament writers speak of God's love, they use agapē to reflect his divine, self-giving nature.
+In contrast, they use philia (5373; verb form is phileō, G5368) to refer to friendship.
+For example, comparing John 15:13 ("Greater love has no one than this: to lay down one's life for one's friends") with John 11:3 ("Lord, the one you love is sick") shows this distinction.
+While philia conveys a positive sense of love between friends, it is limited and cannot match God's patient and enduring kindness.
+Luke uses phileō to describe how the Pharisees "loved" their long robes and respectful greetings (Luke 20:46), and John Mark uses it for the kiss Judas Iscariot gave to betray Jesus (Mark 14:44).

-John's gospel features an epilogue where Jesus meets Peter after the resurrection.
-In their early morning chat, Jesus asked Peter three times, "Do you love me?" for each of his betrayals.
-Note the usage of agapaō versus phileō:
+John's gospel concludes with an epilogue in which Jesus meets Peter after the resurrection.
+During their early morning conversation, Jesus asked Peter three times, "Do you love me?"—once for each of Peter's betrayals.
+Notice how Jesus uses agapaō and phileō in these questions, highlighting the difference between divine, self-giving love and friendship love.

-Twice, Jesus asked Peter if he loved (agapaō) him without reservation.
-However, Peter responded with "I love you dearly like a brother" by choosing the verb phileō.
-The third time, Jesus capitulated, allowing Peter to express his true feelings.
-However, Jesus also knew that Peter's love for him would mature into agapē, even to certain death—martyrdom (John 21:18–19).
-Jesus knew the meaning of this steadfast love when he died on the cross (Phil.
+Twice, Jesus asked Peter if he loved him, using the word agapaō, which refers to selfless, compassionate love.
+Peter responded with phileō, expressing a brotherly, friendship-type love.
+The third time, Jesus allowed Peter to answer in his own way, yet he knew Peter's love would grow into agapē, even to the point of martyrdom (John 21:18–19).
+Jesus fully understood the depth of this steadfast love when he died on the cross (Phil.
 2:5–8).

-In The Four Loves (HarperOne, 2017), British apologist C. S. Lewis (1898–1963) mentioned two other Greek words for "love."
-Following the biblical terms agapē and philia, the others are storgē and eros.
-The word storgē ("family love") only appears in the compound adjectives astorgos (G794) and philostorgos (G5387) in Scripture.
-However, the New Testament writers never used eros—not even once.
-It referred to sexual love and romance, today serving as the etymological root of our word "erotic."
-The reason was not that they viewed eros as sinful per se.
-However, we should base our marriage covenants on God's permanent agapē rather than our temporary feelings of eros.
+In The Four Loves (Geoffrey Bles, 1960), apologist C. S. Lewis (1898–1963) identified two additional Greek words for "love."
+Alongside the biblical terms agapē and philia, he noted storgē and eros.
+The word storgē ("family love") appears in Scripture only in the compound adjectives astorgos (G794) and philostorgos (G5387).
+The New Testament writers never use eros, which refers to sexual love and romance and is the root of our English word "erotic."
+This absence does not mean that the writers view eros as sinful.
+Still, it emphasizes that marriage covenants should rest on God's enduring agapē rather than fleeting carnal feelings of eros.

 Conclusion

-Faith, hope, and love are the guiding virtues of the Christian life, shaping our journey with God.
-Faith gives us a firm foundation, helping us trust in God's promises even when life is uncertain.
-Hope fills our hearts with confidence in God's presence and will, giving us purpose and strength.
-Love, the greatest of all, calls us to follow Christ's example by showing kindness, unity, and forgiveness in a world that often feels divided.
-These three virtues light our path as we grow closer to God and live out his teachings.
-Faith keeps us steady, hope lifts our spirits, and love moves us to action, revealing the power of the gospel in our lives and communities.
+Faith, hope, and love guide the Christian life, shaping how we journey with God.
+Faith provides a firm foundation, enabling us to trust God's promises even in times of uncertainty.
+Hope fills our hearts with confidence in God's presence and plan, giving purpose and strength.
+Love, the greatest of all, calls us to follow Christ by showing kindness, unity, and forgiveness in a divided world.
+These three virtues guide us as we grow closer to God and live out his teachings.
+Faith steadies us, hope lifts our spirits, and love moves us to action, revealing the power of the gospel in our lives and communities.

 Prayer